 Lena is a founder member of Factory Floor, creative network for women performers and writers.
 She is also involved in MaMSIE (Mapping Maternal Subjectivities Identities Ethics) interdisciplinary research network, Migrant Artists Mutual Aid network and Performance and the Body Working Group at TaPRA (Theatre and Performance Research Association).

-Recent artist publications include Five: 2008 – 2012 (2014), a book documenting the first five years of the Institute for the Art and Practice of Dissent at Home), Foundations with Free University of Liverpool (2012), Blood & Soil: we were always meant to meet… performance document, with Jennifer Verson (2011) and Maternal Matters and Other Sisters Artist Catalogue (2009).
+Recent artist publications include 4 Boys [for Beuys] (2016), Five: 2008 – 2012 (2014), a book documenting the first five years of the Institute for the Art and Practice of Dissent at Home), Foundations with Free University of Liverpool (2012), Blood & Soil: we were always meant to meet… performance document, with Jennifer Verson (2011) and Maternal Matters and Other Sisters Artist Catalogue (2009).

 Lena is working on Performance and the Maternal research project with Emily Underwood-Lee.
 First event ‘Motherhood and Live Art‘ took place at the Institute for the Art and Practice of Dissent at Home on 29 January 2016.
 Second one ‘Maternal meets the Performance’ took place at Edge Hill University 30 January 2016.
 The third event ‘Performance and the Maternal: Intersections and Encounters’ took place in Cardiff at the University of South Wales.
 Lena and Emily are currently editing ‘On the Maternal’ for Performance Research journal.